 About the Artist

-From an early age my incredible mother kept me inspired.
-My earliest recollection is weaving cotton loops into potholders, and making cords through a wooden device that grew lengths of woven yarn but for what purpose I don’t know.
+From an early age my mother kept me inspired.
+My earliest creative attempts were weaving cotton loops into potholders, and making cords through a wooden device that grew lengths of woven yarn but for what purpose I don’t know.
 I didn’t discover until much later that there is a difference between making and creating.
-Making was for me the repeating of something I had learned, over and over, systematically, repeatedly, satisfyingly and with the ultimate result being production.
-It was usually someone else’s pattern: potholders, cords and then knitting stitches that were similar and repetitive and which followed someone else’s pattern.
-Then on to stitches with a machine to make doll clothing and then adult clothing.
+Making was for me the repeating of something I had learned, over and over, systematically, repeatedly, satisfyingly with the ultimate result being the making of something.
+It was always someone else’s pattern and I would repeat it over and over.
+Then on to machine stitching to make doll clothing and then adult clothing.
 Always someone else’s pattern.
-But how else does one learn to do something new?
-In high school I whipped off cable knit sweaters which still sit in plastic containers of glory in my basement.
-Always I was doing someone else’s “thing”.
-When I was 4 or 5 years old I won a sheep at a local county fair.
-Can you just imagine the elation??
-But then someone more adult than I decided it would be a lot of trouble and so goodbye sweet sheep.
-I have spent my entire life looking for that sheep to satisfy my dreams.
+Patterning 101.
+In high school I whipped off cable knit sweaters which still sit in plastic storage containers in my basement.
+Creating was different.
+Creating was coming up with something new, something that was the birth of the old taking a new form.
+It had a different feeling.
+It felt free, it had a different spirit.
+It was harder to self judge it because it had no point of comparison.
+It wasn't held alongside a pattern.